yiisoft/docs/guide/en/runtime/logging.md

 if it starts with the same prefix of the pattern.
 For example, `Yiisoft\Cache\Cache::set` and `Yiisoft\Cache\Cache::get` both match the pattern `Yiisoft\Cache\*`.

-By default the target will process messages of *any* category.
+By default, the target will process messages of *any* category.

 Besides whitelisting the categories by the `setCategories()` method, you may also blacklist certain categories by the `setExcept()` method.
 If the category of a message